Schleiden

 Schleiden (/de/) is a town in North Rhine-Westphalia, Germany.
 It lies in the Eifel hills, in the district of Euskirchen, and has 12,998 inhabitants as of 30 June 2017.
 Schleiden is connected by a tourist railway to Kall, on the Eifel Railway between Cologne and Trier.
 The town consists of 18 settlements, the largest of which are Gemünd and Schleiden proper.

+Geography

+The Roer-tributary Urft and the Urft-tributary Olef are the most important rivers within Schleiden.
+Parts of the Kermeter and the Dreiborn Plateau with the Ordensburg Vogelsang belong to Schleiden.

 Subdivisions

-The borough of Schleiden is divided into 18 settlements (population figures of those at their main residence as at September 2020):
+The municipality of Schleiden is divided into 18 settlements (population figures of those at their main residence as at September 2020):